mlcodepatterns/PythonTypeInformation/README.md

 You can use the python script [script_pytype_type_infer.py](https://github.com/mlcodepatterns/PythonTypeInformation/blob/master/script_pytype_type_infer.py) to infer type information of other projects.

-The steps outlined below leads you through inferring project type information of projects.
+The steps outlined below leads you through inferring type information of projects.

 * You may make a new folder to hold all of the data as well as a virtual Python environment.
 * `cd` to the new folder